cbrosius/homelab_cert_manager/README.md

 This certificates can then be used, to configure SSL for or replace the selfsigned cert of your HomeLAB services.

-Then your internal sites show secure connections in all modern browsers.
+Then your internal sites show secure connections (without warnings) in all modern browsers.

 ## Features